Skip to content

 Pros

-• Excellent data visualization capabilities with packages like ggplot2.
+• Excellent data visualization capabilities with packages like ggplot2 and plotly.

 • Strong support in academic and research communities with extensive documentation and resources.